-The framework of spiritual exploration would seem to be an odd place for the study of logical reasoning.
+The framework of spiritual exploration would seem to be an odd place for the study of logic.
 However, critical thinking skills are essential for spiritual exploration.

 The arena of spirituality is prime territory for misleading claims and tactics.
 A review of logic reasoning will help you sort out the facts from the fiction.
 Trust me.
 You need this if you are serious about investigating spiritual matters.